Whanganui Happenings: What's on - NZ Herald

 NURTURING — SELF-CARE DAY

 What: Enjoy and experience a day of self-care and nurturing your body, mind and soul.
-We indulge with a foot spa, self-massage, aromatherapy, tips to relax.
+Foot spa, self-massage, aromatherapy, tips to relax.
 Healing nutrition and more.
-Please bring a plate for a shared lunch.
+Bring a plate for a shared lunch.

 When: Saturday, November 14, 10am-3pm, with Sandra Brunner.